 Business Conditions & Sentiment

 - According to Konjunkturforschungsstelle (KOF), its leading economic barometer significantly dropped lower from a 29-month high of 103.55 to an 8-month low of 99.83.

 - It’s also the first negative reading since December 2015.

 - According to commentary from KOF, the “deteriorating outlook in the Swiss manufacturing, banking and tourism sectors as well as international business situation account for the recorded overall drop of 3.7 points in the value of the Barometer.”

-- Further commentary noted that “the worsening outlook is visible in all (electrical, wood- and metal-processing, textile, machine-building and special) but three industries (chemical, food-processing and paper)” in the manufacturing sector.
+- The further commentary noted that “the worsening outlook is visible in all (electrical, wood- and metal-processing, textile, machine-building and special) but three industries (chemical, food-processing, and paper)” in the manufacturing sector.